Melissa Bosma

 -

 No pianist is required for the competition.
 Students are welcome to bring their own pianists, either for the competition or for the performance, if they are selected as winners.
-A brief rehearsal with a collaborative pianist will be provided before the winners’ performances on the closing recital.
-Any student entering the contest should know the piano part well and be prepared to perform with the piano.

 PARKING INFORMATION